-30.20.3 During the Special Abilities Phase (25.3), a holder may destroy all units in one area adjacent by land not containing units belonging to a player holding Fundamentalism or Philosophy.
+30.20.3 During the Special Abilities Phase (25.3), holder may destroy all units in one adjacent land area belonging to a player not holding Fundamentalism or Philosophy.
 Pirate cities and barbarian tokens may not be destroyed.

 30.21 Law (Civic - 170)